drivingguide.com/articles/art-driving-lines-shapes-and-colors-make-driving-easier/

-Road signs are incredibly important to driving safely.
+Road signs and markings are incredibly important to driving safely.
 They let you know how you are supposed to behave in a variety of different driving conditions.
 Turns out, if you aced shapes and colors in kindergarten, handling road signs should be a snap!
 Here’s a quick breakdown of traffic sign types and what the different road sign shapes and road sign colors mean.
 Learn these and you’ll know how you should be driving before you are even close enough to read the sign!

 Whether you are an experienced driver or are just getting behind the wheel for the first time, check your road sign knowledge with this mini-quiz: